Southend-on-Sea: Art, galleries, museums and libraries

-Bronze sculpture called Return located in Victoria Circus, Southend-on-Sea, England, outside Southend Victoria railway station.
+Bronze sculpture called Return located in Victoria Circus, outside Southend Victoria station.
 Designed by Belgian sculptor Rene Julien.
 2011.

 Southend Museums, part of Southend on Sea City Council, operates two historic houses, Southchurch Hall and Prittlewell Priory; the Beecroft Art Gallery and the Southend Central Museum and Planetarium.
 The museums service looks after around 50,000 objects including collections of archaeology, natural history, social history, fashion and textile, fine art and photography.
 Southend Central Museum is the home of the world-renowned Prittlewell Princely Burial artefacts.

 Independent museums and archives include The Jazz Centre UK, a jazz cultural centre, that has operated out of the Beecroft Art Gallery since 2016 and Southend Pier Museum, located on Southend Pier.

 Focal Point Gallery, based in The Forum, is South Essex's gallery for contemporary visual art, promoting and commissioning major solo exhibitions, group and thematic shows, a programme of events including performances, film screenings and talks, as well as offsite projects and temporary public artworks.
 The organisation is funded by Southend-on-Sea City Council and Arts Council England.

 The Old Waterworks Arts Centre operates on North Road, Westcliff in the former Victorian water works building.
 It holds art exhibitions, talks and workshops.

 Metal, the art organisation set up by Jude Kelly has been based in Chalkwell Hall since 2006.
 The organisation offers residency space for artists and also organised the Village Green Art & Music Festival.
 The park is also home to NetPark, which claims to be the world's first digital art park.

 Southend has several small libraries located in Leigh, Westcliff, Kent Elms and Southchurch.
 The central library has moved from its traditional location on Victoria Avenue to The Forum in Elmer Approach, a new facility paid for by Southend Council, South Essex College and The University of Essex.
 It replaced the former Farringdon Multistorey Car Park.
 The old Central Library building (built 1974) has become home to the Beecroft Gallery and the Jazz Centre UK.
 This building had replaced the former Carnegie funded free library, that opened in 1906, and is now home to the Southend Central Museum.